Background

 There is insufficient evidence to determine the effect of choosing antibiotics based on combination antimicrobial susceptibility testing compared to choosing antibiotics based on conventional antimicrobial susceptibility testing in the treatment of acute pulmonary exacerbations and chronic infection in CF people with PA.
 Equally, the current evidence shows that there is insufficient evidence to recommend choosing antibiotics based on biofilm antimicrobial susceptibility testing rather than conventional antimicrobial susceptibility testing in the treatment of PA pulmonary infections in CF patients.

-One further CDSR (Jain K, 2016) reviewed the evidence about whether to use samples obtained by bronchoscopy when deciding how to treat lung infections in people with CF. Unfortunately the evidence was very scarce.
-This review was limited to a single, well designed RCT (Wainwright CE, 2011); it showed no clear evidence to support the routine use of bronchoalveolar lavage for the diagnosis and management of pulmonary infection in pre-school children with CF compared to the standard practice of providing treatment based on results of oropharyngeal culture and clinical symptoms.
-No evidence was available for adult and adolescent populations.
+One further CDSR (Jain K, 2024) reviewed the evidence about whether to use samples obtained by bronchoscopy when deciding how to treat lung infections in people with CF. Unfortunately the evidence was very scarce.
+This review, limited to two well‐designed randomised controlled studies, shows no evidence to support the routine use of BAL for the diagnosis and management of pulmonary infection in preschool children with CF compared to the standard practice of providing treatment based on results of oropharyngeal culture and clinical symptoms.
+No evidence is available for adults.

 A review on this topic is also available (Lim SZ, 2015).